gee-community/geemap/README.rst

 .. code:: python

-  conda create -n gee python
-  conda activate gee
-  conda install -c conda-forge geemap
+  conda create -n gee python=3.7 conda activate gee conda install mamba -c conda-forge mamba install geemap -c conda-forge

 If you have installed **geemap** before and want to upgrade to the latest version, you can run the following command in your terminal: